4 Easy ways to finance your first home

 - By: Ashley Saunders

-Financing your first home can be confusing, thanks to the multitude of options available.
+If you’re wondering how to finance your first home, you might end up confused, thanks to the multitude of options available.
 As your first home purchase, it’s easy to be overwhelmed with excitement yet a nervous wreck.

 Complicating the issue is the hoops are different for each option.
 So how do you decide how you will finance your first home?

 There are 100s of ways to start saving a mortgage deposit and just as many ideas to boost your savings once you’ve started.
 Our favourites include buying and selling on eBay, freelancing and opening an Etsy store.

 What many first-time buyers get wrong is they try to hit the bare minimum deposit requirement.
 Usually, this amounts to 5 or 10 % of the property’s sale price.

 By only having the minimum saved, your at the mercy of the lenders.
 As this section of the mortgage market lacks competitions, lenders don’t have to give you a good rate or even beneficial terms.

 A bigger deposit usually means you’ll be offered a more favourable rate with better terms.
 However, it can be hard to save 30%.
 Let alone 60%, when the best rates and terms kick in.

 So don’t aim for a 5% deposit.
 Think big and set a goal of 25 or 30%.
 Trust us, the bigger your mortgage the easier it will be to finance your first home.

 There’s a mortgage product for just about every property imaginable.
 You could be looking for a first-time buyer’s mortgage, a loan to buy a farm or a creative solution which enables you to buy with your friends.